phchen9/nusec-docs/docs/getting-started/quick-start.md

 connection with cloud server.
 Then, the programmer will make target board perform key generation and provision certificate to the target board.

-### Firmware attestation
+### Firmware provisioning

-After device provisioning is complete, firmware attestation automatically start.
+After device provisioning is complete, firmware provisioning automatically start.
 The programmer make the target device ready for secure boot and then proceed to burn signed firmware images onto target device.
 Once it is done, the target device boots to application firmware (BL3).